Rainbow-Dreamer/musicpy/README.md

 ```shell
 pip install musicpy
 ```

 In addition, I also wrote a musicpy editor for writing and compiling musicpy code more easily than regular python IDE with real-time automatic compilation and execution, there are some syntactic sugar and you can listen to the music generating from your musicpy code on the fly, it is more convenient and interactive.
 I strongly recommend to use this musicpy editor to write musicpy code.
 You can download this musicpy editor at the [latest release](https://github.com/Rainbow-Dreamer/musicpy/releases/latest) of musicpy.
 For more details including abilities and usages of this musicpy editor, see the [documentation](https://github.com/Rainbow-Dreamer/musicpy/wiki/How-to-use-musicpy#I-wrote-an-efficient-IDE-specifically-for-musicpy-for-everyone-to-use) here.

+Musicpy is all compatible with Windows, macOS and Linux, but there are some important notes if you encounter some errors on Linux or macOS.

+Note1: If you encounter ```pygame.error: Couldn't open /etc/timidity/freepats.cfg``` errors on Linux, here is the solutions to fix it, open the terminal and run `sudo apt-get install freepats` and it will fix the errors.

+Note2: If you are using macOS, please be sure to use python 3.7.1 to run musicpy, because it seems that on macOS, some of the requirements python modules of musicpy may not be compatible with some of the newer python versions (for example python 3.9).
+It is tested by my friend that on macOS with python 3.7.1, musicpy could run and play the musicpy codes without any errors, but other versions may not, so please be sure to use python 3.7.1 to run musicpy if you are using macOS.

+Note3: On all of Windows, macOS and Linux, you can use pip to install musicpy in cmd/terminal.

 Importing
 -------------